India - Market ChallengesIndia - Market Challenges

 Local Content Requirements

-The Indian government is pursuing local content requirements in specific areas including information and communications technologies (ICT), electronics, and solar energy to spur an increase in the manufacturing sector’s contribution to GDP.
+The Indian government is pursuing local content requirements in specific areas including information and communications technologies (ICT), electronics, and solar energy to spur an increase in the manufacturing sector’s contribution to India’s Gross Domestic Product (GDP).
 These policies negatively affect U.S. exporters.

-With regard to ICT, India drafted a policy expressing preference for domestically manufactured telecommunications and ICT products in government procurement, citing security concerns.
-In addition, all telecom and ICT product purchases by the government that have security implications have to be notified to the Department of Telecommunications.
+India drafted a policy expressing preference for domestically-manufactured telecommunications and ICT products in government procurement, citing security concerns.
+In addition, all telecom and ICT product purchases by the government that have security implications must be notified to the Department of Telecommunications.
 All imported ICT equipment requires mandatory licensing and certification from accredited labs in India.
 This regulation has not been fully enforced due to the limited capacity of Indian testing labs.

 Food Product Approval